Brookline Fertilizing Lawn Services

 Contact Brookline’s Department of Public Works for Fertilizer Container Disposal & Municipal Composting Programs

-Proper disposal of fertilizer containers and participation in municipal composting are essential for environmental safety in Brookline.
-Residents should utilize household hazardous waste events, typically held 2–4 times annually, for liquid fertilizer containers after triple-rinsing.
-Plastic bags may be accepted in municipal recycling—check local guidelines—while biodegradable paper packaging can be placed in yard waste collection (April–November).
-Finished compost, with a typical N-P-K of 1-1-1 to 2-2-2, is available through bulk delivery and seasonal distribution, supporting soil health and sustainability.
-In case of spills, immediately contain with absorbent materials, notify emergency services (911 for major spills), and contact the
+Proper disposal of fertilizer containers and participation in municipal composting are essential for environmental protection in Brookline.
+Residents should utilize household hazardous waste events, typically held 2–4 times annually, for liquid fertilizer containers (triple-rinsed) and check local recycling guidelines for plastic bags.
+Biodegradable paper packaging can be placed in yard waste collection (April–November).
+For finished compost, Brookline offers bulk delivery and seasonal distribution, supporting soil health and sustainability.
+In case of spills, immediately contain with absorbent materials and notify emergency services (911 for major spills) and the Department of Public Works.
+Never dispose of fertilizer in regular trash, storm drains, or streets; always store products securely in original containers.

 333 Washington Street, Brookline, MA 02445